 Here are some ways our volunteers contribute their time and talents to HCHC:

 Volunteers at the HCHC Information Desk provide the first, friendly face to visitors who come through the main entrance at HCHC.
-They offer directions to those unfamiliar with our facility and deliver floral arrangements and cards to the Med/Surg nurse’s desk.
+They escort those unfamiliar with our facility and deliver floral arrangements and cards around the HCHC campus.

 We are looking for individuals to spend a few hours a month assisting customers with purchases of unique gift items, flowers, cards.